TrainWeb.org Facebook Page

 Map: Ba 42 C 2 Topographic Maps

-The CSL had met the Baltimore & Potomac Railroad, later Pennsylvania and now Amtrak's Northeast Corridor, here, or more precisely at the boulder between the end of the train on the right and the tuscan red equipment box.
+CSL had met the Baltimore & Potomac Railroad, later Pennsylvania RR (PRR) and now Amtrak's Northeast Corridor, here, or more precisely at the boulder between the end of the train on the right and the tuscan red equipment box.

-Some CSL trains -- I doubt many -- would follow the B&P/Penn tracks all the way to Calvert Station at the intersection of Calvert and Frankin Streets in Baltimore.
-To get there trains would have to trek 5 miles east of here and run past Baltimore's Union/Penn Station.
-Calvert Station, demolished about 1950, was part of the Northern Central Railway and, like the CSL, under control of the Pennsylvania.
+Some CSL trains -- I doubt many -- would follow B&P/Penn tracks all the way to Calvert Station at the intersection of Calvert and Frankin Streets in Baltimore.
+To get there, trains would have to trek 5 miles east of here and run past Baltimore's Union/Penn Station.
+Calvert Station, demolished about 1950, was part of Northern Central Railway and, like CSL, under control of PRR.

-In the distance Wilkens Avenue, MD 372, bridges overhead.
-The elevation dip of the rails at the boulder marks where Maidens Choice Creek is spanned; for future reference note both it and the equipment box.
-Evidence as presented below indicates the CSL and B&P shared a small passenger station/stop in this area.
+In the distance, Wilkens Avenue, MD 372, bridges overhead.
+The elevation dip of the rails at the boulder marks where Maidens Choice Creek is spanned; note both it and the equipment box for future reference.
+Evidence presented below indicates CSL and B&P shared a small passenger station/stop in this area.

 1882_map